geomydas/TWProps/README.md

 ## How does it compare with other tools?

-Using TailwindCSS @apply feature is almost the same but you need to do much more config and it could be consistent as sometimes you can write and mix Tailwind and Sass.
+Using TailwindCSS @apply feature is almost the same but you need to do much more config and it could be inconsistent as sometimes you can mix Tailwind and Sass.
 Using Open Props is pretty similar too but it doesn't have all of the units and naming of TailwindCSS

 ## Who can use this and take advantage of it?